 Song lyrics #3: Teardrop by Massive Attack

-Why I love this song for art journaling?
+Why do I love this song for art journaling?
 Its lyrics create visual images that you can easily paint, like black flowers blossom.
 Also, it has words that can evoke strong feelings like fearless, teardrop, and fire.

 Besides words, the music is also elevated and inspirational.